Skip to main content

 HIGH PREVALENCE

-Corn is a staple in Peruvian cuisine, appearing in many forms from drinks to main dishes.
+Corn is a Peruvian staple that shows up in everything from drinks to main courses.

 COMMONLY FOUND IN: